agungTuanany/Javascript-data-structure-and-algorithm/chapter-4-data-structures-arrays/README.md

 have many's player you can have, like _wizard_, _trolls_, _warlocks_, _elves_;
-Now if you had to create an object for every single players, that's a lot of repeated code, that's a lot of hassle, and that's a lot of your time, and it's not very efficient. to solve that, you can do something called instantiation, you're making instances or **_multiple copies of an object_**.
+Now if you had to create an object for every single players, that's a lot of repeated code, that's a lot of hassle, and that's a lot of your time, and it's not very efficient.
+To solve that, you can do something called instantiation, you're making instances or **_multiple copies of an object_**.

 Let me show you how we do instantiation in JavaScript again.